KeshiaRose/fp-auth0-action-marketplace/integration-2/installation_guide.md

 ## Results

 Once the Actions are configured and deployed, they integrate Fingerprint device recognition and risk-based security checks into your login flow, adapting to the configuration options you've set.
 During the login process, the Actions validate the identification result against the Fingerprint Server API.
-If the identification result is invalid, missing, or fails to match the identification event, the Actions will follow the behavior defined in the `IDENTIFICATION_ERROR` option (e.g., block login, trigger MFA, or allow login).
-You must have at least one form of MFA enabled.
+If the identification result is invalid, missing, or fails to match the identification event, the Actions will follow the behavior defined in the `IDENTIFICATION_ERROR` option (e.g., block login, trigger MFA, or allow login). **You must have at least one form of MFA enabled**.
+If MFA is triggered or the user does not have MFA set up yet, the list of options entered in `AVAILABLE_MFA` will be presented to enroll or complete.

 The login flow also enforces the settings for handling new or unrecognized devices.
 If a visitor ID is not associated with the user's account, the Actions will either trigger MFA or allow the login, based on your `UNRECOGNIZED_VISITORID` configuration.
 Similarly, bot activity and VPN usage are monitored and managed per the `BOT_DETECTION` and `VPN_DETECTION` options, respectively.
 For instance, you can choose to block logins, prompt for MFA, or allow access under these conditions.